-Gerald Allen, Elizabeth Ball, Mrs. Lillian Box, Ida Gialenella, Arthur Kelly, Mrs. Sarah Magnus, Richard Petrisco, Mrs. Altreda Stump, Francis Vavra, Mrs. Thomasine Wheeler, and Mrs. Nan Niagara CSEA Chapter Seeks 20 Percent Raise LOCKPORT-The Niagara County chapter of the Civil Service Employees Assn. today sought a 20 per cent pay increase for Niagara County workers.
-The pay increase request, along with 23 other proposals, Niagara County Board of Super- The chapter also petitioned the Board to recognize the CSEA as the collective bargaining repreacntative for county employees under the new State Public Employees Law, which is now in Other requests in the Niagara chapter proposal: overtime pay; life insurance; three weeks vaca- | Dinner will be served at 7 p.m. tion after eight years of service, four weeks after 15, and five weeks after 25.
+Gerald Allen, Elizabeth Ball, Mrs. Lillian Box, Ida Gialenella, Arthur Kelly, Mrs. Sarah Magnus, Richard Petrisco, Mrs. Ala freda Stump, Francis Vavra, Mrs. is the only one on a slate an- Thomasine Wheeler, and Mrs. Nan Niagara CSEA Chapter Seeks 20 Percent Raise (From Leader Correspondent) LOCKPORT-The Niagara County chapter of the Civil Service Employees Assn. today sought a 20 per cent pay increase for Niagara County workers.
+The pay increase request, along with 23 other proposals, is now under consideration by the Niagara County Board of Super- The chapter also petitioned the Board to recognize the CSEA as the collective bargaining representative for county employees under the new State Public Employees Law, which is now in effect.
+Other requests in the Niagara life insurance; three weeks vaca- | Dinner will be served at 7 p.m. tion after eight years of service, four weeks after 15, and five weeks after 25.
 Syracuse State School Chapter Dinner Oct.
-21 The Syracuse State School chapter of the Civil Service Emlongevity increments at 8, 12, 16. ployees Assn. is holding its anand 25 years of service; over- nual Dinner-Dance at Hotel Syrasentatives of CSEA will canvass time pay for night work; mileage cuse Coutry House, 1308 Buckley READERS OF THE CIVIL SERVICE LEADER Who Never Finished AT HOME IN SPARE TIME AMERICAN SCHOOL, Dept. 9AP-30 130 W. 42nd St., New York, N.Y.
-10036 Phone BRyant 9-2604 Send me your free 55-page High School Bookiet Address Apt.
+21 The Syracuse State School chapter proposal: overtime pay; chapter of the Civil Service Emlongevity increments at 8, 12, 16. ployees Assn. is holding its an-2 and 25 years of service; over- nual Dinner-Dance at Hotel Syrasentatives of CSEA will canvass time pay for night work; mileage cuse Coutry House, 1308 Buckley, aborers and equipment operators ful for another recurrence of the all shifts around the clock in the at 12 cents an hour; fully paid goad, North Syracuse, on Oct.
+21. READERS OF THE CIVIL SERVICE LEADER invited to write for FREE booklet.
+Tells how you can AT HOME IN SPARE TIME AMERICAN SCHOOL, Dept. 9AP-30 130 W. 42nd St., New York, N.Y.
+10036 Phone BRyont 9-2604 Send me your free 55-page High School Booklet.
+Address Apt.

-State Zip
+City State Zip.
 OUR 70th YEAR

 Editorial Positions

-Writing and editing positions, at GS-9 (\$7,696) through GS-12 \$10,927) are currently available in various Federal agencies in Washington, D.C. and vicinity.
+Writing and editing positions, at GS-9 (\$7,696) through GS-12 (\$10,927) are currently available in various Federal agencies in Washington, D.C. and vicinity.

-Copies of the announcement No WA-7-09, writing and editir g positions, Printed Media, Radio Television, Motton Pictures) and other related information may be obtained from the Inter-Agency Board of U.S. Civil Service Examners for Washington, D.C.
+Copies of the announcement (No WA-7-09, writing and editir g positions, Printed Media, Radio Television, Motion Pictures) and other related information may be obtained from the Inter-Agency Board of U.S. Civil Service Examiners for Washington, D.C.

 To Keep Informed, Follow The Leader.